Dust Yourself Off & Try Again: Famous Founder Failures

 A polarising figure in tech.

-His first venture, Scour, ended in bankruptcy due to a $250 million lawsuit by 33 of the world's biggest media companies, and his second, Red Swoosh, had financial troubles before he co-founded Uber.
+But it’s not all been sunshine and UberEats for Travis.
+His first venture, Scour, filed for bankruptcy after a $250 million lawsuit from 33 of the world's largest media companies, and his second, Red Swoosh, faced financial difficulties before he co-founded Uber.
+A double failure, before two ginormous wins.

 Fashion designer Vera Wang

-American famous fashionista Vera Wang, best known for her elegant and sophisticated wedding dress and haute couture collections, didn’t hit the ground running success wise.
-Born in New York City in 1949 to Chinese immigrant parents, for most of her youth Wang pursued figure skating, aspiring to compete in the Olympics.
-Unfortunately, she bombed out of the 1968 U.S. Olympic team, leading her to transition into whatever came next.
+American famous fashionista Vera Wang, best known for her elegant and sophisticated wedding dresses and haute couture collections, didn’t hit the ground running.
+Born in New York City in 1949 to Chinese immigrant parents, Wang spent most of her youth pursuing figure skating, aspiring to compete in the Olympics.
+Unfortunately, she bombed out of the 1968 U.S. Olympic team, leading her to transition to whatever came next.

 Young Vera.